Nextcloud Deployment

 Nextcloud needs three datasets for host path storage volume configurations:

-- html to use as the AppData storage volume.
+- html for the AppData storage volume.

-If you nest these datasets under a parent dataset named nextcloud, you can create this nextcloud dataset with the Dataset Preset set to Generic or Apps.
-You can configure the ACL for this dataset from the Permissions widget on the Datasets screen.
-If the app has postgres storage volumes, the process is easier and less prone to permissions errors if you use the Automatic Permissions option in the postgres storage volume section of the install Wizard.
+When the app has postgres storage volumes, the process is easier and less prone to permission errors when using the Automatic Permissions option in the postgres storage volume section of the install Wizard.

 You can configure ACL permissions for the required dataset in the Install Nextcloud wizard, or from the Datasets screen any time after adding the datasets.